 Throughout your pregnancy, a variety of tests are available.
-Some are routine tests (done during most all pregnancies to ensure your and your baby’s health) while others are done by choice to screen for genetic conditions or done if a health care provider is concerned about your or your baby’s health.
+Some are routine tests (done during most all pregnancies to ensure you and your baby are healthy) while others are done by choice to screen for genetic conditions or done if a health care provider is concerned about your or your baby’s health.
 Speak to your health care provider to learn more about these types of tests and if they are right for you and your family.

 The tests below marked with a * are routine tests done during pregnancy.

 An ultrasound uses sound waves to see your baby.
 This ultrasound will measure how big the baby is to be able to confirm your due date.
 Women may not have this done if they opt for Enhanced First Trimester Screening (see below).